 Schools: Safe Routes to School and School Siting

 Schools are often the focal point of a neighborhood, and new schools can stimulate a significant amount of traffic and residential development.
 Likewise, growing communities create the need for expanded or additional schools.
 For these reasons, school siting requires the involvement of many stakeholders, and can be challenging.
-Resources for further information on school siting are listed below:

 - Integrating Safe Walking and Bicycling to School into Comprehensive Planning: An informational brief produced by the National Center for Safe Routes to School and the Safe Routes to School National Partnership.